rtoken-project/rtoken-monorepo/README.md

 hat change could be controlled by a arbitration process such as (Kleros)(https://kleros.io/).

-# How It Is implemented
+# How It Is Implemented

 ## Project Structure